 Behind the pretty HTML cover of Allure Report is the idea that QA should be the entire team's responsibility, not just the testing department.
-That means test results should be accessible and readable by people without the QA or dev skill set.
+That means test results should be accessible to and readable by people without the QA or dev skill set.

 Report allows you to move past the details that don’t help you, staying at your preferred level of abstraction - and yet, if you do need to drill into the code, it’s just a few mouse clicks away.